New NIH Policy on Data Management and Sharing – effective Jan. 25, 2023

 To apply for NIH funding, all investigators must have an eRA Commons ID.
 If you do not have one, you can request that SPA create one for you by completing the NIH eRA Commons Registration Form.
 NIH requires applications to be submitted electronically, MU SOM and MU SPA use ASSIST, NIH’s web-based service for the preparation, submission and tracking of grant applications.

-Use the application instructions found at this link, along with the guidance in the funding opportunity announcement, to submit grant applications to NIH, the Centers for Disease Control and Prevention, the Food and Drug Administration, and the Agency for Healthcare Research and Quality.
+Use the application instructions along with the guidance in the funding opportunity announcement, to submit grant applications to NIH, the Centers for Disease Control and Prevention, the Food and Drug Administration, and the Agency for Healthcare Research and Quality.

 Tips for Planning and Organizing Your Application